Tree-based methods for length-biased survival data: Simulation Study

 \section{Simulation Study}

 In this section, we conduct a series of simulations to study the properties of the proposed LBRC-CITs and LBRC-CIFs.
-For LBRC-CITs, we assess (i) the unbiasedness of our LBRC-CIT split selection, (ii) the ability to recover the true tree structure, (iii) the accuracy of survival prediction against the benchmark LTRC-CIT.
-For LBRC-CIFs, we evaluate (i) the impact of \texttt{mtry} tuning and (ii) prediction performance relative to LTRC-CIF, LTRC-CIT, LBRC-CITs, and two Cox models: one for left-truncated data and a more efficient version for length-biased data.
+For LBRC-CITs, we assess (i) the unbiasedness of our LBRC-CIT split selection, (ii) the ability to recover the true tree structure, and (iii) prediction accuracy with respect to the unbiased survival function relative to the benchmark LTRC-CIT.
+For LBRC-CIFs, we evaluate (i) the impact of \texttt{mtry} tuning and (ii) prediction performance under realistic test settings relative to LTRC-CIF, LTRC-CIT, LBRC-CITs, and two Cox models: one for left-truncated data and a more efficient version for length-biased data.

 Throughout all simulation studies, LBRC data are generated as follows: we first generate the unbiased failure time \(\tilde{T}\) under the true distribution, then draw the onset time \(\tilde{A} \sim U(0, \tau)\), where \(\tau\) is chosen to exceed the upper bound of \(\tilde{T}\) to satisfy the stationarity condition \parencite{addona2006formal, shen2009analyzing}.
 We retain only observations where \(\tilde{T} > \tilde{A}\), yielding the observed failure time \(T = A + V\).
-The censoring time measured from enrollment $C$ is generated from an exponential distribution for various censoring percentages.
+The censoring time, measured from enrollment $C$, is generated from an exponential distribution for various censoring percentages.
 The event indicator is defined as \(\delta = \mathbb{I}(T \leq A + C)\).